herbie4/wordmove-vvv-utility/README.md

-# wordmove vvv utility
+# wordmove vvv utility (outdated)
  Wordmove utility for VVV

- Better to use this option: https://github.com/welaika/vvv-wordmove
+ ~~Better to use this option: https://github.com/welaika/vvv-wordmove~~ But nowadays it is already included in VVV.

  -----
  # OUTDATED